hemio-ev/carnivora/docs/schemas/backend.rst

 Columns
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-.. _COLUMN-backend.auth.role:
+ - .. _COLUMN-backend.auth.role:

-- ``role`` *commons.t_key*
+   ``role`` :ref:`commons.t_key <DOMAIN-commons.t_key>`
      Grantee for right to access the backend date for the defined machine.
      A role is basically a user or a user group on the SQL server.

-.. _COLUMN-backend.auth.machine:
+ - .. _COLUMN-backend.auth.machine:

-- ``machine`` *dns.t_domain*
+   ``machine`` :ref:`dns.t_domain <DOMAIN-dns.t_domain>`
      Machine for which the rights are granted.

-  - References: :ref:`backend.machine.name <COLUMN-backend.machine.name>`
+   References :ref:`backend.machine.name <COLUMN-backend.machine.name>`

-  - On Delete: CASCADE
+   On Delete: CASCADE